alicebartlett/alicebartlett.github.io/_posts/2022-06-24-book-review-everything-i-know-about-life.md

 There is heaps of advice on writing clearly so people understand you, and you understand yourself.
 When I’m not sure about something I tend to try and hide it behind more complicated words, but when I force myself to explain something in plain non-jargon language, that’s when I realise I don’t fully understand the idea and I have to go away and do some reading.

 ![Ryhme advice](/assets/img/powerpoint_review/IMG_6330.jpeg)
 As you would expect from a writer, Russell also has great advice about making your words interesting.
-Just because they are clear doesn’t mean you can’t be fun with alliteration, beefy verbs, rhymes.
+Just because they are clear doesn’t mean you can’t be fun with alliteration, beefy verbs, rhymes etc.

 ![Advice to people needing to present about a moon landing](/assets/img/powerpoint_review/IMG_6331.jpeg)